ashishkumart/JavaInterviewQuestionsAnswers/README.md

 Errors are also unchecked exception & the programmer is not required to do anything with these.
 In fact it is a bad idea to use a try-catch clause for Errors.
 Most often, recovery from an Error is not possible & the program should be allowed to terminate.
 Examples include `OutOfMemoryError`, `StackOverflowError`, etc.

 **14. What is dependecy injection?**
+Dependency injection is a concept, and according to this a class should not configure its dependencies statically but it should configured from outside.
+A class has a dependency if it uses an instance of another class.

+Let’s say we have a car class which contains various objects such as wheels, engine, etc. Inside the Car class we are creating the Wheel and Battery.
+Now if someday we want to change the brand/company of the wheen and battery, we have to create a new Car object with desired wheel and battery brand.
+BUT if we use DI, we can change the wheel and battery brand at runtime, by providing these two dependecy from outside.

 **15. What is HashCode?**
+Hash code is an unique integer value for unique object that is returned by `hashCode()` method of Object class.
+This method is also used to search a value in collection.
+JVM uses hashCode method while saving object into hashing related data structure.

 ## String
 **1. What is String interning?**